mrismanaziz/Reforestation/README.md

-## Why was Santa's little helper feeling depressed?
-Because he has low elf esteem.
+## Why did the octopus beat the shark in a fight?
+Because it was well armed.